gamedevpl/www.gamedev.pl/games/nukes/docs/design/game/gameplay-overview.md

 - **Protect your Cities and Launch Sites:** Defend your cities and launch sites from enemy missile attacks.
 - **Eliminate Enemy States:** Destroy enemy cities and launch sites to reduce their population to zero.
+- Intercept enemy missiles in flight to protect vital assets.

 ## Game Entities